StupidNinja/StupidNinja/README.md

 ### Hi there 👋
 My name is **Adilet Temirkhan**.
-I'm from Kazakh-British Technical University takins BS in Information Systems🏛️
+I'm from Kazakh-British Technical University taking BS in Information Systems🏛️

 I have huge interest in coding